-Dental Care - Facility services and supplies, including general anesthesia, when provided in connection with a dental procedure where Hospital confinement or use of the Outpatient services of a Hospital or Ambulatory Surgical Center is required because of an underlying medical condition or clinical status of a Covered Person who: (1) is under the age of seven years, (2) is developmentally disabled, regardless of age, or (3) has impaired health and general anesthesia is Medically Necessary.
+Dental Care - Facility services and supplies, including general anesthesia, when provided in connection with a dental procedure where Hospital services or use of the Outpatient services of a Hospital or Ambulatory Surgical Center is required because of an underlying medical condition or clinical status of a Covered Person who: (1) is under the age of seven years; (2) is developmentally disabled, regardless of age; or (3) has impaired health and general anesthesia is Medically Necessary.
+Prior authorization by the Prime Healthcare Utilization Management Department is required for services to be covered under the Plan.